BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 - term Offset: [Transform a set of *mutually exclusive* values](doc:OffsetTransform) into a single value.
 This is used for both cell and cage content.
 For example, a cell has multiple types of content: clue, solution or candidates that need to be described, but only one of these types of data is present at a time.
 - term Shift: [Transform a group of values](<doc:ShiftTransform>) into a single value.
 This is the final transformation that combines all values into a single integer representation for the data describing a cell.

 Some types of data go through multiple transformations as shown in the table.
 For example *Cell Content Candidates* are first packed and then offset.
-If we're coding a Jigsaw Sudoku the *Shapes Box* values are shifted along with the offset candidates to produce a new value.
+If we're coding a Jigsaw Sudoku the *Shapes Group* values are shifted along with the offset candidates to produce a new value.

 Once all of the data for a cell has been transformed into a single value use <doc:FieldCoding> to output the value.